zjswanson/Track-Selector/README.md

 ## Description

-_{This is a detailed description of your application.
-Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }_
+_This is a tool to help new Epicodus students select the best course of study.
+It advises based on the type of work environment they are looking for, and the type of projects they find interesting._

 ## Setup/Installation Requirements

 * _Clone repository from GitHub and run index.html from any browser.
-Enjoy_
-*_Additionally hosted on Github through gh-pages.  view at: https://zjswanson.github.io/Track-Selector/_
+Additionally, the site is hosted on Github through gh-pages.  view at: https://zjswanson.github.io/Track-Selector/_

 ## Known Bugs

-_This code is beautiful and perfect_
+_No known bugs, not enough functionality to bug up severely._

 ## Support and contact details